dariash95/MCU1/README.md

 - 010_I2C_Master_Rx_Testing.c:
   - Receives a message from the Arduino via I2C.
   - Not tested.

- - 011_I2C_Master_Rx_Testing_IT.c:
+- 011_I2C_Master_Tx_Testing_IT.c:
-  - Sends and receives a message to and from the Arduino via I2C.
+  - Sends and receives a message from the Arduino via I2C.
   - Not tested.